Curley Russell: Biography

 According to jazz historian Phil Schaap, the classic bebop tune "Donna Lee", a contrafact on "Back Home Again in Indiana", was named after Curley's daughter.
+(Note: Schaap learned this from saxophonist and music historian Allen Lowe, who was a friend of Russell.)
 In 2002, she donated her father's bass to the Institute of Jazz Studies at Rutgers University.

 Russell died of emphysema at Queens General Hospital at the age of 69 in 1986.